List of weapons in the Falklands War: United Kingdom

 HMS Broadsword alongside HMS Hermes on 1 April 1982.

 HMS Invincible returns to Portsmouth following the end of hostilities.
 Lined up on deck are Sea King helicopters from 820 Naval Air Squadron and Sea Harrier aircraft from 800 Naval Air Squadron.

 HMS Fearless in San Carlos Water.

 HMS Bristol taking on supplies at Ascension Island.

 The damage to the aft superstructure and hangar of HMS Glamorgan was caused by a direct hit from an Exocet missile.

-Argentinean A-4 Skyhawk on an attack run towards HMS Glasgow, taken from the flight deck of HMS Brilliant.

 HMS Antelope in San Carlos Water.

 HMS Avenger as part of the Bristol Group.

 SS Canberra and HMS Andromeda in the vicinity of Port Stanley.

 HMS Yarmouth underway on 5 June 1982.
 Her unofficial nickname was "The Crazy Y".

 HMS Endurance at Mar Del Plata Naval Base in Argentina, just weeks prior to the start of hostilities.

 HMS Hecla in Gibraltar after conversion to an ambulance ship.